Magnitus-/ServerSetupScripts/README.md

 - A single server privisioned on aws via Terraform
 - A cluster comprising a variable number of masters, workers an optional load balancer provisioned on aws via Terraform
-- A cluster comprising 3 masters, 3 workers and a load balancer provioned locally via libvirt/kvm
+- A cluster comprising 3 masters, 3 workers and a load balancer provioned locally via libvirt and kvm/qemu (adm64 supported natively via kvm, arm64 emulated via qemu)

-As my plan all along is to support HA Kubernetes deployment on a Raspberry Pi, an emulated ARM 64 environment will be added to the roster soon.

 The single server environment and accompanying documentation can be found in the following directory: **dev-server**

 The aws cluster environment and accompanying documentation can be found in the following directory: **dev-cluster/aws**

-The libvirt/kvm environnent and accompanying documentation can be found in the following directory: **dev-cluster/local_amd64**
+The libvirt/kvm environnent and accompanying documentation can be found in the following directory: **dev-cluster/local**

 ## Test Ansible Roles